mz121star/mCore/README.md

 mCore
 =====

-mCore is a Javascript base library¡£
+mCore is a Javascript base library